7 essential Pomeranian truths that will change how you see this tiny breed

 The Pomeranian coat is one of the most notable features of the breed.
 Everyone knows the little fluff balls of joy.
 But do you know how to care for them?

-Daily brushing is one easy way to keep grooming intact and to keep that puffy feature.
+Daily brushing is one easy way to maintain grooming and keep that puffy feature.

 That being said, Pomeranians will have to get their haircut every four to six weeks.